Entergy : Insights > Storms | MarketScreener

 Braxton, D'Lo, Mendenhall, Pinola

-As of this report, 610 customers are without power.
-Damage assessment is complete.
-Crews are working to restore power caused by multiple spans of wire down on Jupiter Road.
-Crews and additional resources are working to restore power along Highway 28.
-Entergy estimates all customers that can safely receive power should be restored by 10 pm Saturday, October 10.
+As of this report, 45 customers are without power.
+Crews continue to work isolated outages restoring power to individual customers.
+Entergy estimates that all customers that can receive power should be restored by 12p.m.
+Sunday, October 11.

 Smith County